Gibbs measures for foliated bundles with negatively curved leaves: Limits of large balls

 \paragraph{Remark 1.} The notation used here is a little bit abusive because $v,w$ lie in $T^1 P_i$ and $k^F$ has been defined on $N\times N\times N(\infty)$: we have evaluated it on lifts to the universal cover of the base points of the vectors $v$ and $w$ and on the common limit point in the past. \paragraph{Remark 2.} The two properties are equivalent in the sense that if one can glue together the measures $[H_i(v)\Leb^u_{|W^u_{loc}(w)(v)}]\,\nu_i^+(w)$ and form a measure of $T^1\F$, then if one of the two properties holds, the other holds too.

 \paragraph{Proof of Theorem \ref{limitoflargespheres} from Proposition \ref{accumulationharmonic}.} Assume that the proposition above is true and take an accumulation point $m^+$.
 In that case, the family $(\nu^+_i)_{i\in I}$ satisfies the cocycle relation \eqref{Eq:cocycleweakstablelift} and by the unique ergodicity properties of the unstable foliation it is the family described in Theorem \ref{uniqueergodicitiesstableunstable}.
 By the results of the previous section, $m^+$ has to be the canonical lift of the unique $F$-harmonic measure: if one prefers, its projection on $M$ is the unique $F$-harmonic measure.
-This ends the proof of Theorem \ref{limitoflargespheres}.
-Consequently, in order to conclude the proof of this theorem, Proposition \ref{accumulationharmonic} only remains to be proven.\quad $\square$
+This ends the proof of Theorem \ref{limitoflargespheres}. \quad $\square$

+Consequently, in order to conclude the proof of this theorem, Proposition \ref{accumulationharmonic} only remains to be proven.